 In addition to licensed intellectual property, our in-house science team has been actively developing our own proprietary intellectual property.
 No patent applications have yet been filed in the Company's own name for the Lead Projects.
-We have, however, filed 1 U.S. provisional patent application for a proprietary project, U.S. Provisional Application No. 62/729,998 directed to metal-based probes for in-vivo non-invasive detection of amyloid plaques (VLS-4), which was filed on September 11, 2018, allowing us to secure an earlier filing date for the underlying invention.
-We have also filed a number of provisional applications to establish earlier filing dates for certain of our other ongoing researches, the specifics of which are currently proprietary and confidential.
+We have, however, filed a number of provisional applications to establish earlier filing dates for certain of our other ongoing researches, the specifics of which are currently proprietary and confidential.